Products: How to Use AI to Design Functional Products

 Lower barrier for beginners: you can prototype functional ideas without being a Fusion wizard from day one.

-Closed loop recycling: prototype with scrap, test, refine, then move to production methods like a Desktop Injection Molding Machine.
+Closed loop recycling: prototype with scrap, test, refine, then move to production methods like a desktop injection molding machine.

 Remember, Sustainable Design Studio can help you design your product even if you don’t have concept sketches.